 Remember, 80% of reading time is spent on the information you can’t change, so keep your frame of mind focused on completion over perfection!

-2. Your resume must demonstrate your professionalism:
+2. Your resume must demonstrate absolute professionalism:

 The simplest justification to cast a resume aside (hence narrowing the list to a more manageable set of candidates) is still the most obvious: errors.